 Expats who are considering moving to the Thai capital may wonder about how children in Bangkok keep themselves busy.
 Despite its frenetic nature, however, there are plenty of child-friendly activities and attractions in the city.

 New arrivals will find that the weather often dictates how expat families in Bangkok spend their time.
-During the summer the city's various waterparks are full of visitors looking to cool off, while the frequent bursts of tropical rain are perfect for a day of indoor activities.
+During the summer, the city's various water parks are full of visitors looking to cool off, while the frequent bursts of tropical rain are perfect for a day of indoor activities.

 Outdoor activities for kids in Bangkok

 When the Thai summer is in full swing, families can head down to one of the many water parks in Bangkok.
-Siam Park City is one of the most popular of these, and children of all ages can spend an entire day riding down the slippery slides or splashing in its countless pools.
+Siam Park City is one of the most popular of these.
+Children of all ages can spend an entire day riding down the slippery slides or splashing in its countless pools.
 There is also an amusement park with rides and activities to suit all ages.
 Other popular parks include the Pororo Water Park and Fantasia Lagoon, which is situated on the roof of the Mall Bangkae.

-Older children might enjoy the Flowrider at Flowhouse in Bangkok.
+Older children might enjoy the FlowRider at Flow House in Bangkok.
 Here they can learn to surf in the middle of the city, courtesy of the wave machine.
 Those who prefer to enjoy the water from a distance could also take a boat trip down the Chao Phraya River and its many canals.

 Indoor activities for kids in Bangkok

 There is also a wide range of museums in Bangkok dedicated to everything from the human body to Batman – although some of them would be better suited to older children.
 Those wanting a family-friendly way to learn about their new home should visit the Museum of Siam.
-Set in a neoclassical building, its combination of old and ultra-modern influences create a fascinating journey into Thai history and culture.
+Set in a neoclassical building, its combination of old and ultra-modern influences creates a fascinating journey into Thai history and culture.